Security Engines - Smart-Phish (Anti-Phishing)

 1. Sign in to the Avanan Portal.

-2. Navigate to Configuration > Security Engines.
+2. Navigate to Security Settings > Security Engines.

 3. Click Configure for Smart-Phish (Anti-Phishing).